Manifestly Covariant Polynomial M5-brane Lagrangians: Discussion

-As the origin of many D-branes in string theory is the M5-brane in M-theory, performing double dimensional reductions of an M5-brane gives us D-brane actions.
-For e.g. double dimensionally reducing an M5-brane on a circle gives the world volume dual of the D4-brane of type IIA string theory \cite{Aganagic:1997zk} while doing that on a torus gives the D3-brane of type IIB string theory directly reduced on a circle \cite{Berman:1998va}.
-Now the polynomial Lagrangians given in this paper can also be used to implement double-dimensional reductions giving D-brane actions.
+As the origin of many D-branes in string theory is the M5-brane in M-theory, dimensionally reducing an M5-brane action gives us D-brane actions.
+For e.g. performing double dimensional reduction of an M5-brane on a circle gives the world volume dual of the D4-brane of type IIA string theory \cite{Aganagic:1997zk} while doing that on a torus gives the D3-brane of type IIB string theory directly reduced on a circle \cite{Berman:1998va}.
+A D3-brane action was also obtained in \cite{Nurmagambetov:1998gp} by dimensionally reducing the PST M5-brane action.
+Now the polynomial Lagrangians given in this paper can also be used to implement dimensional reductions giving D-brane actions.
 Thus, in a variety of ways the polynomial structure of these M5-brane Lagrangians may prove to be relatively more tractable for carrying out further developments with M5-brane actions.

 \textbf{ Acknowledgements}